Building Animal Habitats with STEM Toys

 Choosing the Materials to Use

 I wanted the students to represent their learning in a different way.
 We could draw or we could write or we could do something different.
 Different is a lot more engaging for this lesson.
-The different way I chose was to use STEM type toys that they had previously used in class.
+I chose to use STEM type toys that hey had previously used in class.
 They were able to use legos, Keva Blocks, building sets of various kinds and Tinker Toys.

 Grouping the Students for Learning